nightwatchjs/nightwatch-docs/guide/getting-started/installation.md

 To run the Selenium Server manually, from the directory with the jar run the following:

 <pre><code class="language-bash">java -jar selenium-server-standalone-{VERSION}.jar</code></pre>

+In this case, set the `start_process` property of `selenium` in the Nightwatch config above to `false`, so that Nightwatch does not try to start Selenium server automatically.

 #### Using Selenium Standalone Server
 For viewing all the run-time options, run the previous command adding the `-help`: